GfSE/CoCoML-Pages/index.md

 Prof. Dr.-Ing.
 Siegfried Wendt, founding director of the Hasso-Plattner-Institute in Potsdam, and his collaborators have shown that it possible to successfully describe system structure and behavior using three fundamental model elements, namely _Actor_, _State_ and _Event_.
 The concept is extremely promising for integrating models of different notations and tools: Numerous practical examples in more than a decade have shown the power of the approach.
-Therefore we propose the <a href="http://fmc-modeling.org/" target="_blank">Fundamental Modeling Concepts (FMC)</a> as an abstraction layer for system model integration.
+Therefore we propose the <a href="http://fmc-modeling.org/" target="_blank">Fundamental Modeling Concepts (FMC)</a> as an abstraction layer for (preferably automatic) system model integration.

 <!--<details markdown="block">
 <summary>... read more</summary>